MultiverseLearningProducts/swe/src/mod1/wk1/day5.md

 ### Lesson

-Our Airports resource in an unsecured state is just like any other resource like training shoes or albums.
-However we are going to treat it differently.
+Resources on a server often need protecting.
+Servers typically contain sensitive information which must be kept private, or resources which only certain users should be allowed to modify.

-To protect resources we need to authenticate the user making the request.
+To protect resources, we need to authenticate the user making the request.
 We are using basic auth to do that by putting the _username:password_ in the headers of the request.

 Our server now needs to check the request is authentic and from a user it knows before responding.
 That check needs to happen before we respond.